 Rory rides the pampas

-20th Century-Fox deserved credit for taking a cast and drew to Argentina and engaging Jacques Tourneur to direct its Technicolor Way of a Gaucho.
-They must have thrown some budget at it.
+20th Century-Fox deserved credit for taking a cast and crew to Argentina and engaging Jacques Tourneur to direct its Technicolor Way of a Gaucho.
+They threw budget at it ($2.24m, I believe).
 And it rewards in the sense that it is attractive, colorful and occasionally even beautiful.
 In the last resort, though, the plot and tone of the movie are pretty straightforward B-Western – which is why I am reviewing it here.
 When Rory Calhoun rides the range in a wide-brimmed hat in the 1870s and there are guns and chases and outlaws, it doesn’t really matter if it’s prairie or pampas.

 He looks the part too, in his exotic costume and those curious baggy pants.
 In one scene he stands on his saddle to get a better view over the flat grassland and he could have been posing for National Geographic.